FirmoDaniel/Total_Health_At_Home/README.md

 We endevour to shy away from too much text or fluff and want people to sign up and buy without having to dive down the fittness and health rabbit-hole of conflicting information.

-Getting people started is pour primary goal.
+Getting people started is our primary goal.

 [View Live Version here](https://total-health-at-home.herokuapp.com/)